facebook/relay/website/versioned_docs/version-v16.0.0/guides/relay-resolvers.md

 import DocsRating from '@site/src/core/DocsRating';
 import {FbInternalOnly} from 'docusaurus-plugin-internaldocs-fb/internal';

-Relay Resolvers is an experimental Relay feature which enables modeling derived state as client-only fields in Relay’s GraphQL graph.
+Relay Resolvers are an experimental Relay feature which enables modeling derived state as client-only fields in Relay’s GraphQL graph.
 Similar to server [resolvers](https://graphql.org/learn/execution/), a Relay Resolver is a function which defines how to compute the value of a GraphQL field.
 However, unlike server resolvers, Relay Resolvers are evaluated reactively on the client.
 A Relay Resolver reads fields off of its parent object and returns a derived result.
 If any of those fields change, Relay will automatically reevaluate the resolver.

 Relay Resolvers are particularly valuable in apps which store client state in Relay via [client schema extensions](https://relay.dev/docs/guides/client-schema-extensions/), since they allow you to compose together client data, server data — and even other Relay Resolver fields — into fields which update reactively as the underlying data changes.